Archive for August, 2019

 If that list wasn’t enough to convince you of the importance of a safety program, spend a little time on OSHA’s $afety Pays tool.
 It will tell you exactly how much a workplace injury could cost your business.
 The calculator breaks down the costs of 40 types of injuries and illnesses and shows the direct and indirect costs.
 And to drive home the importance of safety to your bottom line, the tool calculates the additional sales revenue you would need to generate to cover these costs.
 Check it out.
 It’s an eye-opener.

 There are resources to help you.

-We hope you see the value of a safety program and make a commitment to put safety above anything else.
+We hope you see a safety program’s value and commit to putting safety above anything else.
 Here are several free resources and tips to help you stay on track:

 - Develop a “safety-first” program to encourage employees to report hazards.

 - Join an online safety group specific to your industry where you can ask questions, get help, and learn from others.